Generate JWS Keys

 Any slight difference between the JSON used to create the JWS signature and the payload in your HTTP request may invalidate the signature.

 Load your private key from the PEM file and set up the JWS headers.
-Headers include the signing algorithm (RS256), a unique nonce to prevent duplicated signatures, current timestamp, and critical fields specification.
+Headers include the signing algorithm (RS256), a unique nonce to prevent duplicated signatures, the current ts timestamp, and the crit field specification.

 with open('./private_key.pem', 'rb') as f: